simplecrypto/powerpool/README.rst

 .. code-block:: bash

-    # if you've got virtualenvwrapper...
+    mkvirtualenv pp  # if you've got virtualenvwrapper...
-    mkvirtualenv pp
+    # Install all of powerpools dependencies
     pip install -r requirements.txt
+    # Install powerpool
     pip install -e .
+    # Install the hashing algorithm modules
     pip install vtc_scrypt  # for scryptn support pip install drk_hash  # for x11 support
     pip install ltc_scrypt  # for scrypt support

 Now copy ``config.yml.example`` to ``config.yml``.
 All the defaults are commented out and mandatory fields are uncommented.
-Fill our your coinserver RPC connection information at the top.
-It should now be good to go.
+Fill out all required fields and you should be good to go for testing.

 .. code-block:: bash

     pp config.yml

 And now your stratum server is running.
-Point a miner at it on ``localhost:3333`` and do some mining.
+Point a miner at it on ``localhost:3333`` (or more specifically, ``stratum+tcp://localhost:3333`` and do some mining.
 View server health on the monitor port at ``http://localhost:3855``.
 Various events will be getting logged into RabbitMQ to be picked up by a celery worker.
 See `Simple Coin
-<https://github.com/simplecrypto/simplecoin>`_ for a reference task handling
+<https://github.com/simplecrypto/simplecoin>`_ for a reference implementation
-example.
+of Celery task handler.

 ========================
 Architecture Overview